debjyotiC/AD5933-MEMS-Cancer-Sensor/README.md

 ## Running the tests

-To run the code `$python ann_ad5933_serial_support.py` with the Arduino connectedto the UART of the Raspberry Pi zero W. To check the serial communication port allocated to the Arduino type
+After uploading the `ad5833_arduino_code` to the Arduino, run the code `$python ann_ad5933_serial_support.py` with the Arduino connectedto the UART of the Raspberry Pi zero W. To check the serial communication port allocated to the Arduino type
 `$sudo dmesg | grep tty`, replace what ever tty value is printed out with the one in the code.
 After running the code, the program will read and store the impedance data obtained in `sensor_data_cancer_test.csv`.

 After training on the data from `sensor_data_cancer_train.csv` the prediction is done, the code returns the malignancy state (i.e. Cancerous or Normal) along with the predicted label (i.e. [1] or [0]).
 To furthur tune the network change the number of neurons in the hidden layers at `clf = MLPClassifier(solver='lbfgs', alpha=1e-5, hidden_layer_sizes=(50, 2), random_state=1)`